-- 1. Arrested: Any student who is arrested for a felony act may be suspended from participation in extra-curricular activities if, in the opinion of the school administrator, the student's continued participation in extra-curricular activities would adversely impact the school. - 2.
-Any student who has been charged, (per accompanying documentation from the state attorney's office), will not be eligible nor permitted to publicly represent the school or the school district in any extra-curricular activity until a court rendering. - 3.
-Any student who has been convicted of a felony, adjudicated delinquent or had adjudication withheld will not be eligible nor permitted to publicly represent the school or the school district in any extra-curricular activity for the balance of the school year. - 4.
+- a.
+Any student who is arrested for a felony act may be suspended from participation in extracurricular activities if, in the opinion of the school administrator, the student's continued participation in extra-curricular activities would adversely impact the educational program, discipline, or welfare at the student's school. - b.
+Any student who has been charged with a felony act (per accompanying documentation from the state attorney's office), will not be eligible nor permitted to publicly represent the school or the school district in any extra-curricular activity until a court rendering. - c.
+Any student who has been convicted of a felony, adjudicated delinquent or had adjudication withheld will not be eligible nor permitted to publicly represent the school or the school district in any extra-curricular activity for the balance of the school year. - d.
 A report of an alleged violation of this standard of conduct shall be submitted to the Principal or designee for investigation.
 If the Principal or designee determines that a violation has occurred, the student and his parent or legal guardians shall be notified in writing of the suspension from school-sponsored extracurricular activities.